-The steps and documentation required for sponsorship can feel confusing, so make sure to go over this basic checklist to ensure you are on the right track:
+The steps and documentation required for parents sponsorship can feel confusing, so make sure to go over Parents Sponsorship Checklist to ensure you are on the right track:

 - Are you eligible to sponsor someone?
 Look over the criteria for qualifications described above.